LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Bagging - generate N new training sets by random sampling with replacement.
 Each resampled model can be trained in parallel
     * Bagging avoids overfitting over boost
     * Bagging is easier to parallelize over boost
+  * Support Vector Machine (SVM)
+    * a supervised ML algorithm that can be used for either classification or regression
+    * can solve linear and nonlinear problems
+    * SVM classification creates a line or hyperplane to separate data into classes
+    * can be used for text classification such as categories, detecting spam and sentiment analysis
+    * commonly used for image recognition (performs particularly well in aspect-based recognition and color-based classification)
+    * outlier detection

 ### Train machine learning models